whoiskai/aws-iam-key-rotation/README.md

 # aws-iam-key-rotation

-This is a script for rotating AWS Access/Secret Key for MFA users.
+This is a script for rotating AWS Access/Secret Key for (non)MFA users.
 It is meant to be ran on the user side; because it is much easier to scale when each user can rotate their own keys.

 Following assumptions

-- User has a `force-mfa` policy that only allows him to rotate keys if authenticated via a MFA session
-- User does not have AWS console access
+- User does not have AWS console access (else just use the console)

 ## Quick start